 A copy of the President’s determination will be included in the original respondent’s student file.

+For cases involving Title IX allegations, refer to Policy 3.110 Discrimination, Sexual Harassment, and Retaliation Prohibited for information and guidance on how the college will respond.

 State Board of Education

 A party may appeal the President’s decision to the State Board of Education when, if and in such manner as the State Board of Education determines that such appeal shall be heard.
 See State Board of Education Policy III.P, Section 19 (https://boardofed.idaho.gov/board-policies-rules/board-policies/higher-education-affairs-section-iii/iii-p-students/).